- Directed By: Vondie Curtis-Hall

 |Domestic Box Office: $4,274,407||Overseas Box Office: $997,259|

-FOX co-financed Glitter for $22 million with Sony.
+The budget for Glitter was $22 million and FOX co-financed with Sony.
 FOX handled domestic distribution and Sony took on offshore distribution duties.
 Glitter kicked off a series of studio movies starring pop stars — followed a month later with the equally vapid and unsuccessful ‘N Sync movie On The Line, Britney Spears had Crossroads, Eminem had the critical and box office hit 8 Mile in the works and FOX would soon have the American Idol joke of a movie From Justin To Kelly.
 Glitter was slated for release on August 31, but the studio pushed the pic back to September 21 after Mariah Carey had a meltdown on the promotional tour and was hospitalized after making a spectacle of herself.

 Sony dumped the film overseas, where it cumed $997,259 and was sent straight to video in most markets.
 The soundtrack album was also a disaster and the EMI Group paid Carey $28 million to terminate their recording contract with her after the poor sales.
 Glitter has had a longstanding home on the imdb bottom 100.